-Heart disease reamins the leading cause of death in the United States, and stroke is the fourth most common cause.
+Heart disease remains the leading cause of death in the United States, and stroke is still the fourth most common cause.
 However, deaths due to these two deadly cardiovascular diseases have been declining in Virginia for over a decade, and state intervention is targeting further decreases.

 Why is This Important?

-Nearly 730,000 Americans die of cardiovascular diseases each year -- that's one death every 43 seconds.
+Nearly 600,000 Americans die of cardiovascular diseases each year -- that's 68 deaths every hour.
 The economic impact of cardiovascular diseases on our nation's health care system continues to grow as the population ages.

 How is Virginia Doing?

-Virginia's death rate from diseases of the circulatory system has fallen every year since 2000.
-After adjusting for differences in age, in 2010 there were 227 deaths per 100,000 people in Virginia and 236 in the nation, giving Virginia the 25th lowest rate in the country.
-Minnesota again had the lowest age-adjusted rate at 171 per 100,000.
-Virginia's rate has consistently been lower than North Carolina, Tennessee, and Maryland, which in 2010 had rates of 238, 285 and 237, respectively.
+Virginia's death rate from diseases of the circulatory system has fallen every year since 2002 (and earlier).
+After adjusting for differences in age, in 2011 there were 220 deaths per 100,000 people in Virginia and 229 in the nation, giving Virginia the 27th lowest rate in the country.
+Minnesota again had the lowest age-adjusted rate at 168 per 100,000.
+Virginia's rate has consistently been lower than Maryland (225), North Carolina (227), and Tennessee (271).

 Cardiovascular death rates also continue to fall across much of the state.
 In 2012, the Northern, Hampton Roads, and Central regions of Virginia had the lowest age-adjusted death rate for major cardiovascular disease, with 156, 216, and 218 deaths per 100,000 people, respectively.
 The Southside region again had the highest rate in 2012, with 285 deaths per 100,000 people.